This post may include affiliate links. Thank you for your support.

 Note: The photos shown here in the post depict both versions of these cinnamon chip cookies (rolled in cinnamon sugar for an extra crisp, sweet exterior and without).
 The recipe instructions are almost identical for both variety of cinnamon cookie.
 You will just keep or omit the steps involving rolling the cookie dough in cinnamon sugar!

-• Customizable mix-ins!
+• Customizable mix-ins.
 Continue your cookie adventure by using your favorite mix-ins!
 Try using half cinnamon and half white chocolate chips or swap out the cinnamon chips entirely for crushed Golden or Cinnamon Bun Oreos!

-What are cinnamon cookies?
+What are cinnamon rolled cookies?

 Cinnamon cookies, also known as cinnamon crinkle cookies, cinnamon spiced cookies, or cinnamon sugar cookies, are a variety of drop cookie featuring ground cinnamon, along with cinnamon baking chips as prominent, distinguishing ingredients.